-By far, the biggest limitation is heat.
-Heat has a tendency to shorten the life of electronics, including LED.
-For the most part, standard LED products are reliable up to 120 – 130 F. Manufacturers design their products to operate reliably for many years.
-Most applications, like warehouses, schools and gymnasiums, never come close to these temperatures.
+For the most part, standard LED lighting products are reliable up to 120 to 130 degrees Fahrenheit.
+Most applications, like warehouses, schools, and gymnasiums, never come close to encountering these temperatures.a

 The Basics of LED Lighting and Operating Temperatures

-A LED Light Fixture comprises of LED diodes, an electronics board that holds the diodes, a LED driver that powers the LEDs, and a heat sink.
-Most fixtures you see on the market today combine the heat sink into fixtures housing.
+An LED Light Fixture is comprised of LED diodes, an electronics board that holds the diodes, an LED driver that powers the LEDs, and a heat sink.
+Most fixtures you see on the market today combine the heat sink into a fixture’s housing.
 In other words, the housing is the heat sink.
-The heat sink helps keep the diodes and driver cool while operating.
+The heat sink helps keep the diodes and driver cool during operation.

 Or maybe you buy a sports car that is designed with a top end of 190 mph.
-It can also drive at 100 mph, but is only using about ½ of its capacity.
+It can also drive at 100 mph but is only using about half of its capacity.

-So how do you build a LED Light that can handle high temperatures?
+So how do you build an LED Light that can handle high temperatures?
 You design it like a sports car.

 Adding Additional Capacity to LED Lights for Hot Temperatures

 Like the sports car analogy above, the same can be done with LED Lighting.
-You can add more components, and drive them less hard, to build in capacity to handle hot temperatures.
+You can add more components, and drive them less hard, to build in the capacity to handle hot temperatures.
 You can do this in three ways.
-Its up to the engineers to decide which options to use in achieving this goal.
+It’s up to the engineers to decide which options to use in to achieve this goal.

-Add more heat sink capacity is one way of doing this.
-By itself, may not be a reasonable stand-alone option.
-The fixtures will become heavier and bulkier, and make it more difficult to install.
+Adding more heat sink capacity is one way of doing this.
+By itself, it may not be a reasonable stand-alone option.
+The fixtures will become heavier and bulkier and make them more difficult to install.
 Additionally, engineers could add a separate heat sink around the driver to aid in keeping it cool.

-This will allow the lights not to share heat.
+This will prevent the lights from sharing heat.
 A lot of fixtures mount drivers right above the LEDs.
-The LEDs radiate their heat onto the driver, thus adding to the drivers heat issues.
+The LEDs radiate their heat onto the driver, thus adding to the driver’s heat issues.

-At the end of the day, a LED Fixture has to produce light.
+At the end of the day, an LED Fixture must produce light.
 If you reduce the amount of light each LED produces, you have a deficit.
 To make up for the deficit, you can add more LEDs.
-A LED running at ½ capacity is running a lot cooler than ones running at near full capacity.
+An LED running at half capacity is running a lot cooler than ones running at or near full capacity.

-If you have a 100 watt LED Fixture, it would make sense to drive the fixture with a 100 Watt LED driver.
-If you want to engineer a hot temperature fixture, you would use a 150 Watt or 200 Watt LED Driver and dial them down to only produce 100 Watts.
-The drivers are not being stressed.
+If you have a 100-watt LED Fixture, it would make sense to drive the fixture with a 100-Watt LED driver.
+If you want to engineer a hot temperature fixture, you will use a 150-Watt or 200-Watt LED Driver and dial them down to only produce 100 Watts.
+The means that the drivers will not be stressed.

 Adding more components just adds to the cost of the fixture.
-If the fixture has 2X the LED diodes, or uses a 200 Watt LED Driver instead of a 100 Watt LED Driver, that adds to the cost.
-Building additional heat sinks for the driver, or making a larger heat sink or fixture housing all adds costs.
+If the fixture has 2X the LED diodes or uses a 200-Watt LED Driver instead of a 100-Watt LED Driver, that adds to the cost.
+Building additional heat sinks for the driver or making a larger heat sink or fixture housing all add to the costs.